-Mission & Purpose: To transport food given by parishioners at the church and served by members of our Youth group to the Bangor Homeless Shelter for the food pantry every Sunday.
+Mission & Purpose: To transport food given by parishioners at the church to the Bangor Homeless Shelter for the food pantry.

-Ministry Hopes: To continue taking the food donated by the parish to the shelter and look forward to a 3rd annual all parish food drive this September.
+Ministry Hopes: To continue taking the food donated by the parish to the shelter and look forward to our annual all parish food drive in the fall.

 United Thank Offering